lunarc/lunarc_docs/docs/faq/faq_jobs.md

 ## Can I prevent my job from restarting in case of a node failure

-By default the Slurm job scheduler restarts jobs in case of e.g. a failing node.
+By default the SLURM job scheduler restarts jobs in case of e.g. a failing node.
 This is not always desirable.
 Adding a line
 ```bash
 #SBATCH --no-requeue
 ```